sartak/IIDelegate/README.md

 ## Leave it to `IIDelegate`

 `[IIDelegate delegateForProtocol:@protocol(...) withMethods:@{...}]` creates a new class, at runtime, that conforms to the given protocol and responds to the specified methods.
-It then returns an instance of that new class so you can plug it into a UIKit delegate or elsewhere. **This converts a protocol-based API into a block-based API.**
+It then returns an instance of that new class so you can plug it into a UIKit delegate or elsewhere. **`IIDelegate` converts a protocol-based API into a block-based API.**

 This means you can use Objective C's closure capabilities to bind data directly to your actions, rather than needing to fake it by adding hacky attributes on your view controller. `IIDelegate` also saves you from having to litter your delegate code throughout many different methods.
 If you have ever dealt with multiple instances of `UIAlertView`, `UIActionSheet`, or `UITableView` in one view controller, your bones rattle with these pains.